It only takes a few minutes to get started with Satori. What you need is:

 - Enter an informative name for the data store, for example: Sales Data Warehouse.

-- Enter the hostname of your PostgreSQL database, for example:
+- Enter the hostname of your MariaDB server, for example:

 - Click Create.
 You will be redirected to the Data Stores list.

-To connect to PostgreSQL database using Satori use the Satori hostname that was generated by the management console which can be found under Satori Hostname in the data store settings view, for example:
+To connect to MariaDB using Satori use the Satori hostname that was generated by the management console which can be found under Satori Hostname in the data store settings view, for example: